SDSC is committed to providing digital content that is accessible to all users.

 - Set up the website to be scanned by Siteimprove.
 There's a UC-wide license and no cost for UCSD sites.

-- Fix all Level A and Level AA problems.
+- Fix all Level A and Level AA issues.
 This must be done even if the site meets the benchmark.

-- Fix problems in other conformance categories if you can.
-At minimum, fix problems until you meet the benchmark.
+- Fix issues in other conformance categories if you can.
+At minimum, fix issues until you meet the benchmark.

 Getting Help